Adyen/adyen-commercetools/docs/BEST_PRACTICES.md

 ## Order creation best practices
 #### AFTER a successful payment
 ##### Limitations & Solutions
-- It is possible that shop was not reachable for network issues.
+- It is possible that shop was not reachable due to network issues.
 In that case there will be a successful payment but no order.

   ###### Possible solution:
   Create an order based on transaction state changes (commercetools messages or subscriptions)